Jacob66Y/EasyMocap/README.md

 # EasyMocap
+This is the an example of the program running:

 This project is based on the opensource project @Misc{easymocap,
     title = {EasyMoCap - Make human motion capture easier.},